Innovative Schools Application

 Demonstrate a commitment to diversity, equity, and inclusion

 We believe — and research demonstrates — that teams that are committed to diversity, equity and inclusion (DEI) are better equipped to meet the needs of the students and communities they serve.
 We seek teams that embrace this commitment by developing comprehensive strategies with measurable goals to prioritize DEI in their school models.
+Teams should enable students from all backgrounds, and abilities to succeed.
 In addition, teams confront issues of race, class, gender and ability, and recruit diverse board members, leadership teams and staff to reflect the students they serve.
-Teams should enable students from all backgrounds, learning styles and abilities to succeed.

 Plan appropriately and execute effectively